A category of noncrossing partitions: Cube complexes

+\begin{defn} We define a \emph{faithful group functor} on a category $\cC$ to be a faithful functor $\varphi:\cC\to G$ where $G$ is a group considered as a groupoid with one object. \end{defn}

+To help clarify the definition we note that a {functor} $\varphi:\cC\to G$ assigns a group element $\varphi(f)\in G$ to every morphism $f:X\to Y$ in $\cC$ so that $\varphi(fh)=\varphi(f)\varphi(h)$ for any pair of composable morphisms in $\cC$.
+This functor is \emph{faithful} if $f\neq h$ implies $\varphi(f)\neq \varphi(h)$. {This is directly related to Condition (1) in Proposition \ref{prop: good properties of C} since a group functor $\varphi:\cC\to G$ will assign an element of $G$ to any path in the category.
+For example, take the path $X\xrightarrow{f} Y \xleftarrow{g}Z\xrightarrow h W$.
+We can assign to this path the group element $\varphi(h)\varphi(g)^{-1}\varphi(f)$.
+Any two homotopic paths will have the same associated group element.
+So, $f\neq g:X\to Y$ cannot be homotopic since, if they were, they must have the same group element attached $\varphi(f)=\varphi(g)$ contradicting faithfulness of $\varphi$.
+Thus, the existence of a faithful group functor on $\cC$ implies that $\cC$ satisfies Condition (1).
+In Proposition \ref{prop: condition (1) is equivalent to group functor} below we show the stronger statement that Condition (1) is equivalent to the existence of a faithful group functor on $\cC$.}

+Since a connected groupoid is equivalent to a groupoid with one object, the existence of a faithful group functor on $\cC$ is equivalent to the existence of a faithful functor of $\cC$ into a connected groupoid.

+\begin{prop} A small connected category $\cC$ satisfies Condition (1) in Proposition \ref{prop: good properties of C} if and only if it admits a faithful group functor $\varphi:\cC\to G$ for some group $G$. \end{prop}

-We recall that the \emph{fundamental groupoid} of $\cC$ is another category $\pi_1\cC$ with the same object set as $\cC$ but where morphisms from $X$ to $Y$ are defined to be homotopy classes of paths from $X$ to $Y$ in $B\cC$.
-Since any morphism $f:X\to Y$ gives a path $X\to Y$ whose homotopy class is a morphism $\pi_1 f:X\to Y$ in $\pi_1\cC$, there is a functor
+\begin{proof} We recall that the \emph{fundamental groupoid} of $\cC$ is another category $\pi_1\cC$ with the same object set as $\cC$ but where morphisms from $X$ to $Y$ are defined to be homotopy classes of paths from $X$ to $Y$ in the classifying space $B\cC$.
+Since any morphism $f:X\to Y$ gives a path $X\to Y$ whose homotopy class is a morphism $\pi_1 f:X\to Y$ in $\pi_1\cC$, there is a functor $ \pi_1:\cC\to\pi_1\cC$.
+Furthermore, this functor is universal among all functors of $\cC$ into all groupoids.
+Condition (1) in Proposition \ref{prop: good properties of C} is clearly equivalent to the statement that this functor is faithful.
+As noted above, the existence of a faithful group functor on $\cC$ is equivalent to the existence of a faithful functor of $\cC$ into a connected groupoid. {So, Condition (1) is equivalent to the existence of a faithful group functor on $\cC$.} \end{proof}